Bonfire and fireworks displays

-Stay safe this November by attending one of the organised firework and bonfire display in Northumberland and surrounding area as it is considerably safer than organising your own display
+Stay safe, have fun and enjoy yourself this Bonfire Night by attending one of the organised firework and bonfire displays in Northumberland and the surrounding area and reading our top safety tips.

-If you are organising a display and wish to be
+If you are organising a public display and wish to be included

-included on our list then please email firstname.lastname@example.org
+in our list please email us the full event details to email@example.com

 Figures have shown that more children than adults get hurt by